ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

       <Location href="/content/locations/1/4/73/133" media-type="application/vnd.ez.api.Location+xml"/>
     </LocationList>

-Load locations by id
+Load locations by id/remoteId/urlAlias
 ````````````````````
 :Resource: /content/locations
 :Method: GET
-:Description: loads the location for a given id (x)or remote id
+:Description: loads the location for a given id (x), remote id or url alias.
 :Parameters: :id: the id of the location.
 If present the location is with the given id is returned.
              :remoteId: the remoteId of the location.
 If present the location with the given remoteId is returned
+             :urlAlias: one of the url Aliases of the location.
+If present the location with given url Alias is returned
 :Response:

 .. code:: http